Robert Howard (Royalist): Royalist

 In 1648, Howard finally married (Frances Villiers had died in 1645).
-He married Catherine Nevill, a daughter of Henry Nevill, 9th Baron Bergavenny and his second wife Catherine Vaux, and they had three children.
+His wife was Catherine Nevill, a daughter of Henry Nevill, 9th Baron Bergavenny and his second wife Catherine Vaux, and they had three children.
 Howard died on 22 April 1653 at the Hall in the Forest and was buried at Clun, after which his wife remarried John Berry A brass plaque in St George's church in Clun, stating his age as 63, commemorated Robert Howard's life.

 Danvers

 Howard's probable illegitimate son Robert was recognised by his mother's husband as his son and heir.
 He became 2nd Viscount Purbeck, after the first Lord Purbeck's death on 18 February 1657; but Robert renounced his claim to the title in 1658.
 He was again declared Viscount Purbeck by the House of Lords in 1660, but was declared not entitled to the honour in 1678, on the grounds that his birth was illegitimate.
 Upon marriage Robert took the name of his wife and became known as Robert Danvers.